Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Lattice model: From 1D to 2D

 \section{Lattice model: From 1D to 2D}

-Transition from continuum to a lattice model for a relativistic Hamiltonian is not a straight forward task.
+The transition from the continuum to a lattice model for a relativistic Hamiltonian is not a straightforward task.
 Since we are not looking into chiral fermions here, we are free from the obstacles imposed by the Nielson-Ninomiya theorem \cite{Nielsen1981}.
-For modelling the massive/gapped Fermions, one can follow Wilson's prescription and introduce a coupling between the spinors to construct a relativistic lattice Hamiltonian.
-However this approach is not free from \textit{doublers} \citep{Wilson1974}.
-To get rid of the doublers, here we adopt the Hamiltonian prescribed by Creutz and Horvath \cite{Creutz1994} which is also known as \textit{Creutz lattice}.
+For modelling massive/gapped Fermions, one can start from a chiral Fermion and simply add a \textit{mass} term.
+This produces a pair of Fermions with opposite group velocities within the Brillouin zone, commonly known as \textit{doublers}.
+To avoid this, one can adopt Wilson's prescription \cite{Wilson1974} and introduce a momentum-dependent coupling between the spinor component.
+This is also known as \textit{Creutz lattice} \cite{Creutz1994}.
 For a two component spinor field $\psi= [a,b]^T$ the Creutz Hamiltonian can be expressed as

 For convenience we perform a unitary transformation $H_1 = U^\dagger H_{C} U$ [where $U$=$(\sigma_1+\sigma_3)/\sqrt{2}$].
 The transformed Hamiltonian in reciprocal space is given by $H_1(k)$=$[M-2B\cos(k)]\sigma_3 + 2A \sin(k) \sigma_1$.
-Although the physical outcome doesn't change under such unitary transformation, the modified form makes it easier to correlate our prediction with known physical system which would be more clear when we discuss the scenario in two dimensions.
+Although the physical outcome does not change under such unitary transformation, the modified form makes it easier to correlate our prediction with known physical systems which would be more clear when we discuss the scenario in two dimensions.